Coronavirus (COVID-19): Self-isolation grants

 Self-isolation is one of the most powerful tools for controlling the transmission of Covid-19.
 The new Test and Trace Support payment of £500 will ensure those on low incomes are able to self-isolate without concerns around their finances.

-If you have been told by the NHS to self-isolate, because you have tested positive for coronavirus COVID-19 or you have been in contact with someone who has tested positive, you may be entitled to some financial support during your self-isolation period.
+- You have been told by the NHS to self-isolate because you have tested positive for COVID-19 or you have been in contact with someone who has tested positive; or

 If you would like to apply for a self isolation grant ...

 First please read these guidelines and FAQs to see if you are eligible to apply: